FDio/csit/docs/content/release_notes/current/_index.md

 # CSIT-2510 Release Report

 This section includes release notes for FD.io CSIT-2510.
-The CSIT report will be published on **Nov-12 2025**.
+The CSIT report has been published on **Nov-12 2025**.
 The release plan is published on [CSIT wiki](https://wiki.fd.io/view/CSIT/csit2510_plan) pages.

 ## CSIT-2510 Release Notes